Bunty9/Python-View-Bot/readme.md

 $ python yt.py
 ```

-Enter your password which you used to hash in step 2
+-   Enter your password which you used to hash in step 2
-Enter the site you want to view <please enter a url only>
+-   Enter the site you want to view $please enter a url only$
-Enter the number of views
+-   Enter the number of views